iZilchi/To-Do-List/README.md

 - A **Progress bar** is shown at the top of the to-do list container to monitor the progress of tasks that are completed.

 ## II.
 System Architecture
+**ProcrastiMate** is a single-page application developed using HTML, CSS, and Javascript with React library.
+It implements Firebase API for the backend and utilizes Realtime Database for data management and User Authentication for account system.

+### Components:
+#### Frontend
+1. **Login/Registration Page:**
+   - Handles account login and creation functionality.
+   - Required component to access the to-do list application.
+2. **To-Do List Page:**
+   - **AddTaskForm**
+     - Handles the task creation functionality.
+     - Creates tasks and sends data to Realtime Database.
+   - **ProgressBar**
+     - Visualizes the progress of completed tasks.
+   - **DisplayButton**
+     - Handles the display of to-do and completed tasks.
+     - Filters the tasks based on status (To-do / Completed).
+   - **SortButton**
+     - Handle the sorting of tasks by importance and urgency, importance only, and urgency only.
+   - **TaskList**
+     - Maps the tasks created by the user and displays the list of tasks in the container.
+     - Encapsulates the TaskItem.
+   - **TaskItem**
+     - Contains the complete button, task name, manual sort buttons (up and down), and delete button.
+     - Allows user to complete task, move their order up or down, and delete task.
+#### Backend
+1. **Firebase User Authentication**
+   - Handles user authentication and authorization.
+2. **Firebase Realtime Database**
+   - Handles data storage, retrieval, and update (task data).
+   - Provides realtime updates based on the user changes.

 ## III.
 Applied Computer Science Concept
 **ProcrastiMate** applies these following Computer Science concepts: